-“Multiple fatalities” after two mass shootings in New Zealand mosques
+Live-streaming New Zealand gunman said he aimed to disrupt U.S. politics

-Police in New Zealand report “multiple fatalities” after a mass shooter open fired on two mosques in the city of Christchurch.
+Police in New Zealand said that 49 people had been killed and 20 were seriously injured after a gunman opened fire on two mosques in the city of Christchurch.

-A radio journalist in the country told BBC News there are “up to 27” fatalities, but that’s far from official.

 New Zealand Prime Minister Jacinda Ardern said the attack was an “unprecedented act of violence” on “one of New Zealand’s darkest days.”

+Authorities said that a man had been charged with murder and would appear in court tomorrow.
+Two other men and one woman were in custody, police said, and two explosive devices had been recovered.

-Police have advised members of New Zealand’s Islamic community to stay away from places of worship “until you hear from us again.”
+The government has also advised members of New Zealand’s Islamic community to stay away from places of worship “until you hear from us again.”

-A witness near one of the shootings described the gunman to CNN as “white, aged in his 30s or 40s and wearing a uniform.”
-Another, who said he ran outside after hearing shots, told CNN the following via phone:
+The shootings occurred during Friday prayers, when hundreds of worshipers were in the mosques.
+Many of the dead were immigrants, police said.

+The gunman, who has been identified as 28-year-old Brenton Tarrant, live-streamed the shooting in an 17-minute Facebook Live video, which he began by telling viewers to “subscribe to PewDiePie,” the YouTube mega-star.

 “I saw people jumping over the back fence of the mosque into Oakward Close.
 I heard at least 20 (gunshots).”